ten7/handbook.ten7.com/_pages/05_howwedothings.md

 Here’s a cheat sheet for our most commonly used channels:

 * **\#attendance:** We use the Slack status function plus a check-in to this channel to let others know our workday presence.
 It’s a place to add extra detail about what you’re up to.
 Say hi when you start the day, note when you’re away from keyboard (AFK) for more than an hour, back at keyboard (BAK), and when you’re heading out for the day.
-If we don't hear from you in Slack
+If we don't hear from you in Slack on any given day, we'll assume you're not working.
 * **\#general:** Mainly used for general company info and team reminders.
 * **\#random:** This is the distributed office water cooler; it’s used for, well, the most random things you can imagine!
 Check out what’s going on in #random when you’re working—there’s almost always something funny going on, and it’s a great chance to chat with and get to know other team members.
 * **Project channels:** Project channels are used internally to discuss work on client projects.
 If you’re working on client projects, you’ll be invited to each project’s channel.
-Channel names always start with an underscore before the project name.
-For example, **\#_pt** is the channel dedicated to Psychology Today.
+Channel names always use the client shortcode as the name.
+For example, **\#ahs** is the channel dedicated to Animal Humane Society.
 * **TEN7 Support channels:** These are project channels that the client has access to.
-Names start with **\#ten7-support**.
+Names start with **\#support-ten7**.
 * **Shared channels:** Sometimes a client or a TEN7 partner has their own Slack account, so we’ll connect our accounts together in a shared Slack channel.
 You'll know it's a shared channel by the double-diamond shape in the channel name.

-To learn more about how we use Slack, listen to our podcast episode [“Blueprint Series #2: Slack.”](https://ten7.com/blog/post/episode-032-blueprint-series-2-slack)
+To learn more about how we use Slack, listen to our podcast episode [“Blueprint Series #2: Slack.”](https://ten7.com/podcast/episode/blueprint-series-2-slack)

 ### Zoom Video Conferencing

 While we can do a lot of things over Slack, there are some things we just can’t do.
-We have a loose rule: if there are more than three back-and-forths on an issue in Slack, we take the conversation to Zoom to hash it out.
+We have a loose rule: if there are more than three back-and-forths on an issue in Slack, we take the conversation to a Slack Huddle or Zoom to hash it out.
 We encourage regular check-in meetings over Zoom as well, as it’s just nice to see the faces of your coworkers if you’re staring at a screen all day.

 Another thing that Zoom conferencing is great for is screen sharing.
 We share screens to review documents, presentations, or code.
 And I’m sure some of us are still pointing at the screen with our fingers.